How IoT is Revolutionizing the Insurance Sector: Use Cases and Benefits

 • Socks or shoes that can alert diabetics to potential ulcers and others that can prevent future high hospital claims, medical surgeries, disability claims, etc.

-Again, there are various alternative products and services that would benefit the insurance firm and the customer.
+Again, there are a variety of alternative products and services that would benefit both the insurance firm and the customer.

-Fitbit, Fitband, other smart health wearables, and smart health apps like Google Fit, Strava, Sports Tracker, and others make tracking and monitoring an individual’s health simple and inventive.
+Fitbit, Fitband, and other smart health wearables, as well as smart health apps like Google Fit, Strava, Sports tracker, and others, make it simple and inventive to track and monitor an individual’s health.
 Insurers use this real-time data to personalize policies and provide savings to people who live a healthy lifestyle.

-There is a wealth of health-related data available for life insurance.
+There is a wealth of health-related data available to life insurance.

 That includes:

 Life insurers can utilize this to obtain a quick and accurate picture of a customer’s health.
 When it comes to calculating risk, this is useful.
-The number of steps taken daily is a highly accurate predictor of mortality.
+The number of steps taken per day is a highly accurate predictor of mortality.

 The watches are significantly subsidized, and if the users are particularly engaged, they can be further subsidized (all the way to $0).
 What’s the result?
 A 68 percent drop in life insurance claims and a 20% increase in physical activity among policyholders.